OfficeDev/office-js-docs-pr/docs/reference/javascript-api-for-office.md

     </li>
 </ul>

-<b>Note</b>: <a href="../reference/overview/project-add-ins-reference-overview.md">Project</a> supports add-ins made with the JavaScript API, but there's currently no JavaScript API designed specifically for interacting with Project.
-You can use the Common API to create Project add-ins.
+<b>Note</b>: There's currently no host-specific JavaScript API for Project; you'll use Common APIs to create Project add-ins.
+Additionally, the host-specific API for PowerPoint is very limited in scope; you'll mainly use Common APIs to create PowerPoint add-ins.

 <h2>Open API specifications</h2>